alvarogili/retrospection-board/README.md

 [retrospection-board](https://gitlab.ascentio.com.ar/canopus-team/retro-board/retrospection-board) make more fun the Retrospective .
 It based on [vue](https://github.com/vuejs/vue) and [vue-element-admin](http://panjiachen.github.io/vue-element-admin)  and use the UI Toolkit [element](https://github.com/ElemeFE/element).

-It is a magical vue admin based on the newest development stack of vue, built-in i18n solution, typical templates for enterprise applications, lots of awesome features.
-It helps you build a large complex Single-Page Applications.
-I believe whatever your needs are, this project will help you.

 **This project does not support low version browsers (e.g. IE).
 Please add polyfill yourself if you need them.**

-**Note: This project uses element-ui@2.3.0+ version, so the minimum compatible vue@2.5.0+**

-**Start using `webpack4` from `v3.8.0`.
-If you still want to continue using `webpack3`, please use this branch [webpack3](https://github.com/PanJiaChen/vue-element-admin/tree/webpack3)**

 ## Preparation